 The Tiffin Allegro Breeze is popular for several reasons: value for money, drivability, sturdy construction, good mileage, and beautiful, high-quality fit and finish.
 However, one of its most significant advantages is that it offers the luxury Tiffin is known for in a compact yet spacious coach.

-If you’re looking for a luxurious base camp that can park at most campgrounds, you’ll find the Breeze well suited to your needs.
+If you’re looking for a luxurious base camp that can park at most RV parks, you’ll find the Breeze well suited to your needs.

 Best Small Class A Motorhome:

 There are four different layouts for the Thor Axis motorhome or RUV (recreational utility vehicle).
 The exterior length ranges between 25 feet, 6 inches, and 28 feet, 6 inches, which is relatively short for a Class A. While you might expect it to feel cramped, space is well utilized, and the interior feels cozy rather than uncomfortable.

 The main bedroom has twin beds which can convert into a comfortable king size.
 There’s also a sofa bed and drop-down bunk for additional sleeping space.
 Although small, the kitchen is fully equipped, and all four-floor plans have a full bathroom instead of a wet room.

 Thor calls the Axis an RUV or recreational utility vehicle.
 The motorhome is smaller than some Class C RVs but with the amenities and luxurious design of a Class A. The manufacturer does an excellent job of utilizing floor space, while the natural décor also makes the interior feel more spacious.